 Larger Than Life Gardens at Keukenhof

-The most impressive thing to see in the Netherlands in spring is the flowers, so we went straight to Keukenhof Gardens (keuken means kitchen in Dutch.
-This gardens, open from March 22 through May 13, 2018, are located between Amsterdam and The Hague in the “Bulb Region.”
+The most impressive thing to see in the Netherlands in spring is the flowers, so we went straight to Keukenhof Gardens (keuken means kitchen in Dutch).
+These gardens, set to open this year on March 21, 2020 but closed to control the spread of COVID-19, are located between Amsterdam and The Hague in the “Bulb Region.”
 The 32 hectares of blooming landscapes, originally the herb garden of Jacoba van Beyeren, the Countess of Holland (1401-1436), were designed in 1840 by the horticultural architect Zocher.

 There are 15 kms of walking trails and 7,000,000 flowers — as far as the eye can see.
 I was hoping photos would speak for themselves: the colors are breathtaking and I must admit, there’s nothing like seeing them in person.
 The fragrance of hyacinths and lilacs was everywhere.
 And tulips… all colors, shapes and sizes.